linux-is-awesome/kde_desktoptheme_breath/README.md

-# Breeze10 theme for KDE desktop
+# Breeze10 theme for Plasma desktop